 Allure of the Seas is scheduled to call on St. Thomas on a seven-night cruise departing Port Canaveral on August 8.
 In a note to passengers booked on that sailing, Royal Caribbean offered unvaccinated guests a full refund or the opportunity to take a different cruise.

-Underscoring the complications of cruising at this time, the communication also stated that the Allure August 8 sailing will no longer call on St. Kitts, which recently restricted cruise visits to ships with a maximum of 700 passengers.
+Underscoring the complications of cruising at this time, the communication also stated that the Allure August 8 sailing would no longer call on St. Kitts, which recently restricted cruise visits to ships with a maximum of 700 passengers.
 As a result, Allure will now visit Philipsburg, St. Maarten instead.

 Earlier today, the USVI was among sixteen locations added to the Centers for Disease Control’s ‘Very High Risk’ list, with the advice to “get fully vaccinated before traveling to the United States Virgin Islands.”